When are the application deadlines?

 For spring entrance, the firm deadline is November 1.
 For fall entrance, the preferred submission date is March 1, though applications and supporting materials will be accepted until May 1.

 How will my transfer application be read?

 Transfer applications are read in a manner similar to that of first-year students, but more emphasis is placed on college-level course work and professors' letters of recommendation.
-Mount Holyoke welcomes transfer applications and in recent years has experienced a substantial increase in this population.
-Transfer students have proven to be excellent students and campus leaders at Mount Holyoke.

 Will all my credits transfer?